About Gong Yoo:

 Gong Yoo Movies and TV Shows:

 Gong Yoo has since starred in many popular films and television dramas.
-His popularity dipped in the years of his military service, but he was able to rise again with mega-hit movies like “Train to Busan” (2016), and kdramas like “Big” (2012) and “Goblin” (2016-2017).
+His popularity dipped in the years of his military service.
+However, Gong Yoo is one of the rare talents that have been able to achieve a second wave of popularity across two decades, particularly with Train To Busan, and Goblin.
+Through these mega-hit movies “Train to Busan” (2016), and kdramas like “Big” (2012) and “Goblin” (2016-2017), Gong Yoo’s net worth has certainly risen, as he is now one of the highest-paid actors in South Korea.

-Outside of acting, Gong Yoo has a positive image, being appointed the special representative of Korea’s United Nations Children's Fund (UNICEF), which was in conjunction with a celebration of the 24th year since the Convention on the Rights of the Child (CRC) was implemented.
-He has traveled to many countries to raise awareness about children’s plight in lesser developed nations.
+Outside of acting, Gong Yoo generally has a pleasant outlook, being appointed a special representative of Korea’s United Nations Children's Fund (UNICEF), which was in conjunction with a celebration of the 24th year since the Convention on the Rights of the Child (CRC) was implemented.
+Having traveled to many countries to raise awareness about children’s plight in less developed nationalism, Gong Yoo is an actor that puts emphasis on giving back to society.

 - Jul 10, 1979 (age 42)